 more -- the Shift

 ........
 As I sat in the passenger seat looking out beyond the windshield where the car lights shone I had the sense that I was looking from behind me over my right shoulder.
-This sense carried with me for a couple days and then seemed to fade.
+This sense carried with me for a couple of days and then seemed to fade.

-Once again Lorne and my eyes met, my mind and body deeply relaxed and in what felt like a split second and an eternity I experienced no boundary to where my physical body stopped on this tether of silence.
+Once again Lorne and my eyes met, my mind and body deeply relaxed, and in what felt like a split second and an eternity I experienced no boundary to where my physical body stopped on this tether of silence.
 Simultaneously I experienced being in various rooms of the retreat hotel.
 After this final session, there was absolute stillness and I recall very little beyond a sense of floating and seeing through different eyes.
 I remember looking at my left hand and it was like I was looking at someone else's hand.
 Later, in moments of doubt, I would use the 'looking at my hand' as a gauge to see if this state of being and witnessing was still there.

-Since that day there has been much more ease in my daily life, less attachments to agendas, more allowance and an acceptance to the flow.
-On a physical and emotional level many sense perceptions have heightened, I am much more relaxed and there are less stories or ideas about how to be.
+Since that day there has been much more ease in my daily life, less attachments to agendas, more allowance, and an acceptance to the flow.
+On a physical and emotional level, many sense perceptions have heightened, I am much more relaxed and there are fewer stories or ideas about how to be.
 One noticeable trait is more sensitivity to sounds, where it is like a felt sense in my physical body.
 As well, my perception of stillness has transformed.
-Initially the stillness, removed of thought, would be so thick it was palpable.
+Initially, the stillness, removed of thought, would be so thick it was palpable.
 At times I could relate it to watching a movie with sound but no commentary.
 However, now the silence and stillness, always there underlying the phenomena, has an attentive sharpness to it.
 One other notable aspect is the layers of my concepts and beliefs have fallen away resulting in a much greater sense of freedom.